-The development of the unified programme will be at the heart of the 2019/20 planning process.
-As part of this, discussions are taking place via Executive Boards, Trust Board Thinking Days and ultimately the Trust Board itself.
-Once the Annual Operating Plan has been finalised, a narrative document similar to the "Delivering Caring at its Best" document will be produced in April 2019 to complement the formal AOP.
+Each year, the development of the unified programme will be at the heart of the planning process.
+As part of this, discussions will take place with stakeholders (including patients and the public and our commissioners) about priorities and there will be a developmental process via the Executive Boards, Trust Board Thinking Days and ultimately the Trust Board itself.
+Once the Annual Operating Plan has been finalised, a narrative document similar to the "Delivering Caring at its Best" document will be produced in April each year to complement the formal AOP.